 Another thing to note is that some Dodgers games are shown on a national outlet and Spectrum SportsNet LA at the same time with the former broadcast not being blacked out in the latter’s broadcast area.

-If you want to go with a non-DIRECTV STREAM service, your best options are Hulu + Live TV ($69.99/mo) and Sling TV ($40.00/mo).
+If you want to go with a non-DIRECTV STREAM service, your best options are Hulu + Live TV ($76.99/mo) and Sling TV ($40.00/mo).
 However, do note that Hulu + Live TV does not offer the MLB Network, which could cause you to miss some of the team’s postseason action (eg, Division Series games).
 Sling TV’s Sports Extra add-on package ($11/mo) includes MLB Network.

-Or you could simply go with a radio and an HD TV antenna.
-For the former, tune into AM 570 LA Sports or your local station on the Los Angeles Dodgers Radio Network.
 With the latter, you can watch all games that are shown on Fox, which include a small handful of regular-season contests, the National League Championship Series in some years, and the World Series in all seasons.
 See our HD antenna guide for more information.

 Out-of-Market Options for Dodgers Fans